 U.S. Scientists have created MicroChip to capture cancer cells of blood and calculate their number.
 The MicroChip device is developed by a U.S. based Brigham and Women’s Hospital’s research team, could find broad therapeutic and diagnostic uses in the detection of rare types of cells like foetal, cancer cells, also viruses & bacteria.

-According to the researchers, their “MicroChip” is able to “catch” about 60-80% of the total number of cancer cells in a blood sample, which is almost 10 times greater than when using similar devices.
+According to the medical billing company, their “MicroChip” is able to “catch” about 60-80% of the total number of cancer cells in a blood sample, which is almost 10 times greater than when using similar devices.
 Lead researcher Jeffrey Karp believes that the invention can be adapted to search for other types of cancer cells and particles, including stem cells.

 “The greatest beauty of this technology is in its universality.
 We can easily change the length and density of the DNA strands, you can add other sequences of nucleotides that will capture other types of cells, “- conveys the words of one of the participants in the experiment.

 The MicroChip has microscopic holes, the surface of which is covered with protrusions in the form of Christmas trees or ladders.
 The parties protrusions attached long repeated DNA sequences, Aptamers, joining protein “tails” on the surface of cancer cells.

 ‘The MicroChip we have developed is highly sensitive.
 From just a tiny amount of blood, the chip can detect and capture the small population of cancer cells responsible for cancer relapse,’ said Dr Weian Zhao, a postdoctoral fellow from the Karp lab who is now faculty at the University of California, Irvine, and first study author.